 Hydro-C includes three basic derivatives of vitamin C (ascorbic acid): potassium ascorbate, calcium ascorbate, magnesium ascorbate, and potassium bicarbonate—an effervescent agent that enhances solubility and speeds up assimilation.

-The ions of ascorbate are Hydro-C‘s principal acting agents.
+The ions of ascorbate are Hydro-C‘s principle acting agents.
 When the level of ascorbates that normally circulate in the blood exceeds a certain threshold, the excess is released by osmosis into the large intestine, along with water.
 The same mechanism is behind vitamin C‘s “flushing” effect in large doses, but Hydro-C requires much smaller doses because of enhanced digestion.

 For optimal results, follow these directions: